 Lucas leads an experimental research group that studies pattern formation and complex fluids.
-He is also currently teaching image processing for forensic students and the first-year physics lab course.
+He is also currently teaching condensed matter physics, image processing for forensic students and the first-year physics lab course.
 He has previously taught courses in environmental physics, non-linear dynamics, mechanics, soft matter physics, and the history of physics.

 Prior to joining the faculty at NTU, Lucas was a research group leader at the Max Planck Institute for Dynamics and Self-Organisation.
 During this time, he taught at the University of Göttingen, where he also habilitated.
 He obtained his PhD from the University of Toronto for his work on columnar joints, like those of the Giant’s Causeway, and was a post-doctoral fellow at the University of Cambridge, where he studied how colloids, such as mud or paint, dry and crack.